efoster9/interactive-web/unit-3-advanced-dom/U3LA2.3/U3LA2.3.md

     - *`updateDropdown()` - uses _setMatches()_ to display or hide dropdown on search.
     - [Stretch] `isAnyLetter()` - (not yet used) returns true if the character given is a letter.

-After a few minutes, if a majority of students haven't noticed all 3 scripts, point their attention to how `script.js` calls `getMatches()` which is defined in `getMatches.js`, and give them more time to explore and define before going over the above function and method definitions.
+After a few minutes, if a majority of students haven't noticed all 3 script files, point their attention to how `script.js` calls `getMatches()` which is defined in `getMatches.js`, and give them more time to explore and define before going over the above function and method definitions.

 ### Lesson & Demo: Approaching Problems (~20 min)